 If you have an office or small business at home, you may be wondering if your residential internet is enough.
-Here’s what to know!
+Here’s what you need to know.

 Choosing the right internet plan for your home can be tricky, and there are a lot of things to consider: How many Mbps do you need?
 How many devices are you connecting?
 Is cost your biggest factor?
 Add in a home office or a small business you run from home, and it gets even more confusing.